sylus/website/content/page/resume.md

 **Open Plus ([openplus.ca][openplus]) <br> // September 2010 – March 2011 (Full Time) <br> // March 2011 – Present (Contract, Part Time)**

 Developer for Open Plus a web development firm advocating Open Source technology.
-Responsibilities include interacting with different type of clients (NGO, Government, and Private Sector) and implementing a wide array of technical solutions particularly enterprise content management systems (CMS) as well as enterprise search leveraging either **ElasticSearch** / **Solr**.
-Enterprise hosting is largely facilitated through Amazon EC2.
+Responsibilities include interacting with different type of clients (NGO, Government, and Private Sector) and implementing a wide array of technical solutions particularly around enterprise content management systems (CMS) as well as enterprise search leveraging either ElasticSearch and / or Solr.
 Recent work within the last 5 years at Open Plus have included:

+1. Provide architectural guidance to government departments such as Canadian Revenue Agency and Transport Canada
+  - Deployment of Kubernetes as well as platform level components
+  - Deployment of the GCEARB approed Drupal WxT PaaS
+  - Provided guidance and tooling for improved automation through the use of Terraform
-1. Research and development for upcoming clients:
+2. Research and development for upcoming clients:
   - Integration with [Orcid API][orcid] into Drupal 8
   - Improved ui / patterns for migrating content via NodeJS (express / cheerio) + migrate (Drupal)
-2. Development for the Ontario Public Service Employee Union website ([opseu.org][opseu]):
+3. Development for the Ontario Public Service Employee Union website ([opseu.org][opseu]):
   - Consulted in the design and architecture
   - Migrated content from a internal xml based cms (LifeRay) into Drupal
   - Integration with Apache Solr along with improvements to search processors and mappings
-3. Consulting for the University of Ottawa website ([uottawa.ca][uottawa]):
+4. Consulting for the University of Ottawa website ([uottawa.ca][uottawa]):
   - Providing guidance on server architecture, CI/CD best practices, as well as provisioning
   - Migrated content into the Faculty of Medicine website
-4. Consulting for City of Ottawa ([ottawa.ca][ottawa]):
+5. Consulting for City of Ottawa ([ottawa.ca][ottawa]):
   - Providing guidance on server architecture
   - Assisted in migration of thousands of legacy content across disparate services into Drupal
-5. Development for the Standards Council of Canada website ([scc.ca][scc]):
+6. Development for the Standards Council of Canada website ([scc.ca][scc]):
   - Assisted in the design and overall architecture
   - Indexed content in Apache Solr from a variety of back ends including Oracle, Microsoft SQL Server, REST, and RSS